raspberrypilearning/getting-started-with-guis/en/step_3.md

 --- /task ---

-Each type of widget only needs to be added to the list once, and then you can use it as many times as you like on your GUI.

 --- task ---
 Add all widget code between the line of code which creates the `App`, and the line of code which displays it.